The-R4V3N/The-R4V3N/README.md

 🔭 I’m currently working on whatever @The-R4V3N is working on

-🌱 I’m currently a Advanced Software Developer Embedded Systems student
+🌱 I’m currently a Advanced Software Developer Embedded Systems

 👨‍💻 All of my projects are available at [https://www.oliver-joisten.se/](https://www.oliver-joisten.se/)